AGE90/notes-on-dsp/README.md

 - [Blackman-Harris Window](notebooks/analysis_windows/06-blackman-harris.ipynb): Analysis of the Blackman-Harris window function in DSP.
 - [Kaiser Window](notebooks/analysis_windows/07-kaiser.ipynb): Analysis of the Kaiser window function in DSP.

-## Spectral Analysis
+## Time-Frequency Analysis

-- [Sinc and Rectangular Functions](notebooks/sinc-rect.ipynb): Exploration of the sinc function and its relationship with rectangular pulses in the frequency domain.
+- [Frequency Modulated Signals](notebooks/time-frequency_analysis/frequency-modulated-signals.ipynb): Exploration of frequency modulation and its effects on signal representation in the time-frequency domain.

 ---